 We aim to facilitate this bridge-building in two ways: (1) a diverse selection of papers and invited speakers; and (2) a highly interactive workshop.
 Concretely, the workshop will highlight approaches that use different learning methods, mainly to learn symbolic and composable representations of world models.
 Key questions for discussion include:

-Following the success of the previous offering of the workshop at CoRL 2023, we propose a second iteration of the workshop at CoRL 2024.
-Specifically, the previous iteration of the workshop received a total of 26 submissions highlighting important characteristics and challenges of learning abstractions.
-They highlighted how pre-trained foundational models, specifically LLMs or VLMs, enable learning various forms of abstractions for a diverse set of robotics tasks.
-This iteration of the workshop would have a stronger emphasis on learning provably correct symbolic abstractions using different techniques.
+Following the success of the previous offerings of the workshop at CoRL 2023 and CoRL 2024, we propose a third iteration of the workshop at CoRL 2025.
+Specifically, the previous iterations of the workshop received a total of 26 and 55 submissions, respectively.
+These submissions highlighted important characteristics and challenges of learning abstractions while showcasing the abstraction capabilities of pre-trained LLMs and VLMs.
+This iteration of the workshop would have a stronger emphasis on works that highlight the capabilities of using high-dimensional data and pre-trained models for learning sound and complete abstractions that enable cost-effective and reliable planning.

 We solicit papers of the following topics: